krishna-sampath/Finance_Assistant/README.md

 * **RAG-Powered Narratives**: LLM synthesizes coherent market narratives.
 * **Voice-First Interface**: From Whisper STT to Coqui TTS for end-to-end spoken briefings.
 * **Modular Microservices**: Swap in your favorite APIs, vector stores, or LLM frameworks.

 ---

-## 📄 License

-This project is open-source under the MIT License.
-See [LICENSE](LICENSE) for details.

----